-Your data and security are most at risk when you travel.
-According to a recent research report conducted on behalf of IBM Security, many travelers give little consideration to risky activities such as connecting to public Wi-Fi, charging devices at public USB stations, and logging into publicly accessible computers.
+You are most vulnerable to cyber attacks when you are traveling.
+According to a recent research report conducted on behalf of IBM Security, those who are traveling do not take all of the necessary precautions, connecting to unsecured public Wi-Fi, charging their devices at public USB stations, and using their private information on publicly accessible computers.

-What should be especially worrying to companies is that people are more likely to engage in these risky behaviors when traveling for business rather than for pleasure.
+What should be especially worrying to companies is that people are more likely to engage in these risky behaviors when traveling for business rather than for pleasure, with only 13% saying that they have never connected to public wifi.
 Because employees often work while traveling, many business travelers connect to public hotspots and surf the web.
-Only 13% of business travelers said they never connect to public Wi-Fi.

-Over 1 in 7 travelers who participated in the survey said they had their personal information stolen at least once while traveling.
-The travel and transportation industry was only the tenth most targeted industry for cyber attacks in 2017, but the rankings have shifted dramatically.
-An analysis of attacks attempted against IBM customers found that the travel and transportation industry became the second most targeted in 2018, surpassed only by the financial services industry.
+More than 1 in 7 travelers surveyed admitted to having their information stolen while traveling.
+In 2017, the travel and transportation industry was the tenth most targeted industry for cyber attacks, but the rankings have shifted dramatically.
+Recent data shows that attempted attacks on IBM customers revealed that in 2018, it was the second-most targeted industry.

 Here are 15 tips to help you avoid putting your personal and business data at risk while traveling:

 - Know your rights and the local laws before you go to a foreign country.
-Your normal privacy rights, not to mention your federally protected rights as a citizen of your country, disappear at the border.
+Your local privacy rights, not to mention your federally protected rights as a citizen of your country, disappear at the border.
 If border guards request access to the digital contents of your laptop, you may have no choice but to provide it.
-Check ahead of time to understand the legal rights that the country may have to your data.
+Plan ahead and know your legal rights in that country and the rights the country may have to your data.

-- Before traveling, change all the passwords you regularly use.
-Similarly, if you must create a PIN for a safe or security box in a hotel room, make sure it’s unique.
-Take the time to create something that will keep criminals out of your personal property.
+- Before leaving, reset all of your frequently used passwords.
+This includes PINs for a safe or security box in your hotel room.
+Take the effort to make sure your personal information is safe.
 Avoid using easy phrases or numerical sequences, including the all-too common “123456”.
 In the National Cyber Security Centre’s worldwide analysis of passwords belonging to breached accounts, 23.2 million accounts used this code.
 And if you’re a big music-lover or superhero fan, try to stay away from “blink182” and “superman”, the most common musical artist and fictional character used in passwords.

 - Protect copied data.
-Data encryption schemes, like Microsoft’s Active Directory Rights Management Service, encrypt data from unauthorized eyes no matter where they copy it.
-Even if border guards or thieves get to your data, it’s unlikely they’ll be able to view it later.
+Encrypt your information using products like Microsoft’s Active Directory Rights Management Service to make sure others cannot access it.
+Even if border guards or thieves gain access, it’s unlikely they’ll be able to view it later.

 - Disable auto-connect on your phone.
 Although it’s a handy feature when used at home, it’s risky to use auto-connect while abroad.
-Before traveling, change this setting on your device so that you must manually connect each time you wish to access the web.
+Before traveling, change this setting on your device so that you must manually connect each time you connect to the internet.

 - Install anti-virus protection, host-based firewall, and host intrusion prevention software.
-This is one of the most effective ways to keep your personal data and company information secure while traveling.
+This is one of the most effective ways to keep your personal data secure while aboard.
 Use a trusted brand of security software and update it regularly as new versions become available to make sure all security patches are applied.
 Also, turn off any file or network sharing features.

-- Always choose the most secure network option available.
-It doesn’t matter whether you’re traveling domestically or abroad, be wary of all free Wi-Fi connections.
+- Only work on secure network options.
+No matter where you go, steer clear of free Wi-Fi connections.
 Free internet access is appealing, but it’s also particularly vulnerable to security issues.
-If you must use internet cafes and free Wi-Fi hotspots, avoid accessing personal accounts or sensitive data while connected.
-Make sure you’re connecting to official hotspots and not fake Wi-Fi access points set up by hackers.
+If you must use internet cafes and free Wi-Fi hotspots, make sure it is not a fake Hotspot set up by hackers and do not log into personal accounts or use sensitive data.

 - Disable Bluetooth connectivity.
 If Bluetooth is left on, nearby assailants can connect to your phone and potentially hack into your device.

 - Make sure all your web surfing is protected by TLS-enabled HTTPS.
-Be sure that any wireless connections you use aren’t trying to place fake digital certificates on your computer, which is a common practice among hackers.
-It’s also important to remember that your two-factor authentication (2FA) methods may not work— especially if your cell phone’s voice or data service doesn’t work abroad.
+Try to connect to secure websites only and avoid those trying to put fake digital certificates on your computer, which is a common practice among hackers.
+Remember that your two-factor authentication (2FA) methods may not work while you are out of the country due to the changes in your service plan.

-- Use your corporate VPN whenever possible.
-If your VPN connection uses split-tunneling, understand which traffic is secure and which is not secure.
-You can even use your own personal VPN router when traveling to be sure all connections are protected.
+- For business, Use your corporate VPN.
+If your company’s VPN connection uses split-tunneling, ask a member of the IT team to explain which traffic is secure and which is not secure.
+You can even use your own personal VPN router when traveling to make sure all connections are secure.

 - Use a good privacy screen over your laptop display.
-This will keep prying eyes off what you’re reading or typing.
+This will keep wandering eyes off of your screen.

-- Lock your computing devices anytime you’re not using them, even in your hotel room when showering.
-While traveling, change the PIN numbers you regularly use.
-This will be your first line of defense against a security breach should you misplace any of your devices.
+- Lock your computing devices anytime you’re not using them.
+This applies even in your hotel room when showering.
+Change the PIN numbers you regularly use on your phone, computer, and any other device you plan on accessing.
+This will help prevent a security breach should you misplace any of your devices.

 - Be wary of accepting that free flash drive.
 Although malicious thumb drive attacks are generally uncommon, you may want to think twice about plugging in a USB drive that someone hands to you at a conference.
 All untrusted media should be approached with caution.